Kaydonbob03/kaydonbot/README.md

 ### Adding the Bot to Your Server

-To add KaydonBotV2 to your Discord server, follow these steps:
+To add KaydonBot to your Discord server, follow these steps:

-1. **Navigate to the Discord Authorization URL**: [Add KaydonBotV2 to Discord](https://discord.com/api/oauth2/authorize?client_id=1181143854959837184&permissions=8&scope=bot+applications.commands)
+1. **Navigate to the Discord Authorization URL**: [Add KaydonBot to Discord](https://discord.com/api/oauth2/authorize?client_id=1181143854959837184&permissions=8&scope=bot+applications.commands)
 2. **Select Your Server**: Choose the server where you want to add the bot.
 3. **Grant Required Permissions**: Make sure to grant all necessary permissions for the bot to function correctly.